jtingling/store-template-react/README.md

 ## Introduction

-The purpose of this project is to learn ReactJs by creating a UI for the Shopify platform.
+The purpose of this project is to learn ReactJs by creating an e-commerce store for the Shopify platform.
 It utilizes the Shopify Buy SDK to handle checkout and cart functionality along with custom graphQL queries to handle product data fetching.
-This project uses the create-react-app CLI to build the project and to launch the development server.

 ## Main Technologies